shailendraogrey/project2/README.md

 #project2

-this project create on local system
+this project create on local system by shailendra ogrey